crate/cratedb-toolkit/doc/io/index.md

 configure access credentials or tokens, using individual parameters.

-**CrateDB:** CrateDB as a pipeline source or sink element uses the same way to configure credentials across the board, for example by using the `--cluster-url` CLI option.
+**CrateDB:** CrateDB as a pipeline source or sink element uses the same way to configure credentials across the board.
 Please note you **must** specify a password.
 If your account does not use a password, use a random string or just `na`.